Why buy tankless water heaters?

 We've evaluated tankless water heaters since 2015, spending over 50 hours researching the best manufacturers in the industry.
 As we created this guide, we looked at representative models from each of the 10 best brands we found.
 Of these models, we chose to highlight ones that are best for various uses such as whole-home, single-sink and single-bathroom water heating.

-The EcoSmart ECO 27 is an energy-efficient tankless water heater that's a good option for average homes without huge demands for hot water.
-It can heat up to 6.5 gpm, which is enough water for up to four showers at the same time.
-While it doesn’t produce nearly as much hot water in cooler climates, it's still powerful enough to produce up to 3 gpm, which is enough water for two simultaneous showers and much better than smaller tankless water heaters.
-The EcoSmart ECO 27 has a digital display that lets you set the exact water temperature between 80 and 140 degrees Fahrenheit.
-This model has a lifetime warranty, which is exceptional among tankless water heaters.
-However, you must have a professional install it to qualify for warranty coverage.
+The EcoSmart ECO 27 is an energy efficient tankless water heater that works well in average homes that don’t have huge demands for hot water.
+It can heat up to 6.5 gpm, which is enough water to supply four showers and a sink at the same time.
+It doesn’t produce nearly as much hot water in cooler climates, but it's still powerful enough to heat up to 3 gpm.
+That is enough water for two simultaneous showers and much more than smaller tankless water heaters can supply.

 Tankless water heaters use one of three power sources: electricity, natural gas or propane.
 In some cases, the type you buy is dictated by the power source available in your home, so you won't have a say in the matter.
 Still, it's good to know what your options are if you have more than one power source.